iontodirel/find_devices/README.md

 ### Dependencies

-This project uses `libudev` and `libsound2` as development library dependencies.
+This project uses `libudev` and `libsound2` as development library dependencies, which need to be installed with your system package manager.

 This project is using `CMake`, and has been tested with the GCC compiler.